Are there any foods Christians should not eat? The New Testament is overwhelmingly clear that there are no food restrictions for Christians.

 Jesus said all foods are pure.

-1 Corinthians 8:8 Food does not commend us to God; for neither if we eat are we the better, nor if we do not eat are we the worse.
+Food does not commend us to God; for neither if we eat are we the better, nor if we do not eat are we the worse.1 Corinthians 8:8

-People are not “better” if they don’t eat certain things.
+People are not “better” if they don’t eat certain foods.

 The sheet contained all kinds of clean and unclean animals.
-God told Peter all animals are now clean.
+God told Peter all animals are clean now.

-There’s no verse saying, “Let no one judge you in lying, bitterness, or serving.”
-These are immoral.
+There’s no verse saying, “Let no one judge you in lying, bitterness, or serving,” because these are moral in nature.
 But Paul says, “Let no one judge [what you eat],” because food is amoral or spiritually neutral.
 What Christians eat has nothing to do with spirituality.
 While Christians might avoid food for health reasons, they don’t need to avoid any for spiritual reasons.

 How do we explain that God forbid certain foods, but permitted them later?

 The answer is in understanding the ceremonial portion of the Mosaic Law.
 It was meant to establish Israel as a holy nation.
 The Church is not under the same restrictions:

 To keep the Israelites separate from their idolatrous neighbors, God set specific dietary restrictions regarding the consumption of [certain] animals.With the coming of the New Covenant and the calling of the church, God ended the dietary restrictions.John MacArthur

 In determining how much to give some some Christians say, “God expected ten percent under the Mosaic Law, so that’s the guideline I use.”
 That’s fine (except that God expected much more than 10%), and many apply a similar principle to food: “God is wise.
 He forbid certain foods under the Mosaic Law, so it’s best to avoid them.”
 Again, nothing wrong with this approach.
 Pork is the most well-known prohibited food, and you’d be hard-pressed to find anyone saying, “Bacon is healthy.
 You should eat it.”